 “If you skate around for five minutes, your legs will be burning,” he said.

 “It’s like resistance training.
 You reinforce fundamentals.
 You have to bend your knees more, you can’t just glide, you must stroke.”

-In an effort to allow the public to sample the HockeyShot tiles before purchasing them, Wong has consulted with Brampton Mayor Linda Jeffrey, hoping to design synthetic ice surfaces within the city eventually.
+In an effort to allow the public to sample the HockeyShot tiles before purchasing them, the Performance Trainer has consulted with Brampton Mayor Linda Jeffrey, hoping to design synthetic ice surfaces within the city eventually.

 The synthetic ice will give people a chance to skate on it, try it and understand it before they spend money on it,” he said.
 “Our intention here is to give someone the experience.”

 As a father of two sons who play hockey, the Performance Trainer is all too familiar with the fees that can accumulate over the course of a season and he is seeking to alleviate some of the financial burden for parents and players.

 At an average of $10 per square foot, the synthetic ice may seem pricey when one calculates the overall cost of filling a designated area.

 However, the Performance Trainer predicts that covering 800 square feet, in addition to a net or the many other training supplements that HockeyShot has available, can result in a grand total of $10,000; but that pales in comparison to the yearly expenditures that arise within organized hockey.